Turkish lawyer for trader Zarrab implicated in New York jail bribe case

 The cases against Zarrab and Atilla have strained diplomatic ties between the United States and Turkey, and Turkish President Tayyip Erdogan has called it a politically motivated attack on his government.

-Casado, 35, of the Bronx, was charged with five criminal counts, including bribery and fraud.
-He faces up to 20 years in prison on the most serious charges.
-(Reporting by Jonathan Stempel in New York)
+Casado was charged with five counts, including bribery and fraud, in a complaint also detailing suspicious payments from a second inmate.
+He could face up to 20 years in prison on the most serious charges.

+Bail was set at $200,000, and a 7 p.m. to 7 a.m. curfew with electronic monitoring was imposed at an afternoon hearing.

+Casado’s lawyer, John Diaz, declined to confirm after the hearing if Zarrab was Inmate-1.